 - Stay at the forefront.
 It is important to keep ahead of the curve on emerging work-life balance trends.
 What works today for employees might not be a good fit a year from now.
 Keep your work-life balance initiatives fresh and be flexible enough to offer in-demand benefits.

-The study was based on surveys of 2,200 chief financial officers from companies in more than 20 of the largest U.S. metropolitan areas and 1,000 U.S. workers employed in office environments.
+The study was based on surveys of more than 1,000 U.S. workers over the age of 18 employed in office environments.